Meet-Turakhia/PHP_Classter/README.md

 - HOD can create classes of their own branch and can manage the classes of their branch created by various teachers.
 - Admin can manage all the created classes.
 - Viewer can only view all the classes.
+- Teachers,HOD, Admin can make announcements.
+- Students can comment on those announcements.
+- Fully working data integrity between all users and all type of users.

 ## How to run project:-
 - import the given studentportal.sql file in your XAMPP server.